facebookresearch/habitat-challenge/README.md

 1. Just like with the DD-PPO baseline, we provide a Dockerfile ready to use in `docker/tpsrl_monolithic.Dockerfile`.
 See the instructions in the [DD-PPO section](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#dd-ppo-training-starter-code) for how to modify Dockerfile, build it, and test it.

+## Change Log
+* Sept 7, 2022: Fixed problem with collision threshold and concurrent rendering in the configuration files.

 ## Citing Habitat Rearrangement Challenge 2022
 Please cite the challenge and [the following paper](https://arxiv.org/abs/2106.14405) for details about the 2022 Rearrangement challenge: